lionkmp/ai64_extractor/README.txt

 1. Customize the location of your php interpreter in the first line.
 2. Set the location of your d64list program or set it to empty string to bypass analizig d64 contents.
-3. Make sure the $tmp_dir is far from any important locations, because the program will run thousands of "rm -rf" commands inside it (honestly, I create a "lion2" user just to run the program, you never know... especially while developing it.)
+3. Make sure the -t tmp_dir is far from any important locations, because the program will run thousands of "rm -rf" commands inside it (honestly, I create a "lion2" user just to run the program, you never know... especially while developing it.)
 See ramdisk tip below.